Thamizhanban2006/Ecommerce-Follow-Along/README.md

 In this milestone, we implemented a *delete functionality* for products.
 We added a *DELETE API endpoint* in the backend using *Express.js* and *MongoDB, allowing products to be removed using their ID.
 On the frontend, we added a **delete button* to each product card, which sends a request to the server to remove the product from the database.
 This ensures a smooth user experience by dynamically updating the UI after deletion.

+# Milestone 15: Creating a Reusable Navigation Component

+## 🎯 Learning Goals
+- Create a Nav component.
+- Reuse it across multiple pages.
+- Make the navbar responsive.
+- Ensure smooth navigation.

+## 📝 Steps
+1. **Create Nav Component**
+   - Add links: Home, My Products, Add Product, Cart.
+2. *Make it Responsive*
+   - Use CSS for adaptability.
+3. *Integrate Across Pages*
+   - Import and include Nav in all pages

+This milestone teaches how to build and integrate a responsive navigation bar for seamless navigation.